GerbenRienk/casi/README.md

 ## requirements
 - Install python 3.x
-- Install with pip requests
+- Install with pip: requests

 The code was tested against castor 2020.2.20